tunazislam/llms-posthoc-climate/README.md

 ## Citation:

-If you find the paper useful in your work, please cite:
+If you find the paper/code/data useful in your work, please cite:

 ```
 @inproceedings{islam-goldwasser-2025-post,